Good agricultural practice: Smallholder productivity

-Demand for agricultural crops is expected to double as the world's population reaches 9.1 billion by 2050.
+Crop demand is expected to double as the world's population reaches 9.1 billion by 2050.
 Increasing the quantity and quality of food in response to growing demand will require increased agricultural production.
-Good agricultural practices, often in combination with effective input use, are one of the best ways to increase smallholder productivity.
+Good agricultural practices, often combined with effective input use, are among the best ways to increase smallholder productivity.
 Many agribusinesses are building sustainable supply chains to increase production and improve quality.